 Purchasing power protection

 Your retirement benefit has additional purchasing power protection.
 Purchasing power is a measurement of how your retirement benefit keeps pace with inflation.
-For example, if your benefit stays the same but prices double, your purchasing power is only 50 percent of what it originally was.
+For example, if your benefit stays the same but prices double, your purchasing power is only 50% of its original value.

-In addition to the annual benefit adjustment, one-year supplemental benefit payments, paid in quarterly installments, support your retirement benefit’s purchasing power.
-CalSTRS makes these payments to retired members and beneficiaries whose benefits have fallen below a certain level of purchasing power.
-Purchasing power protection level is currently set at 85 percent of your initial benefit (base allowance).
+In addition to the annual benefit adjustment, supplemental benefit payments, paid in quarterly installments, support your retirement benefit's purchasing power.
+CalSTRS makes these payments to retired members and beneficiaries whose benefits have fallen below a certain level of purchasing power, subject to the availability of funds.
+The purchasing power protection level is currently set at 85% of your initial benefit (base allowance).